 Roscoe is a tiny town located in the state of New York.
 With a population of 497 people and just one neighborhood, Roscoe is the 882nd largest community in New York.
-Roscoe has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Roscoe was built prior to World War II, making it one of the older and more historic towns in the country.

 Roscoe is a decidedly white-collar town, with fully 86.49% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Roscoe is a town of sales and office workers, managers, and service providers.
 There are especially a lot of people living in Roscoe who work in office and administrative support (27.03%), sales jobs (18.62%), and management occupations (13.81%).

-Roscoe is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Roscoe does not have a public transit system used by locals to get to and from work.

 The overall education level of Roscoe citizens is substantially higher than the typical US community, as 33.27% of adults in Roscoe have at least a bachelor's degree, and the average American community has 21.84%.